matrix-org/synapse/docs/openid.md

 [Mastodon](https://docs.joinmastodon.org/) instances provide an [OAuth API](https://docs.joinmastodon.org/spec/oauth/), allowing those instances to be used as a single sign-on provider for Synapse.

-This example assumes:
+The first step is to register Synapse as an application with your Mastodon instance, using the [Create an application API](https://docs.joinmastodon.org/methods/apps/#create) (see also [here](https://docs.joinmastodon.org/client/token/)).
+There are several ways to do this, but in the example below we are using CURL.

-* the Mastodon instance website URL is `https://your.mastodon.instance.url/`
+This example assumes that:
-* you want to create an App titled *my_synapse_app*
+* the Mastodon instance website URL is `https://your.mastodon.instance.url`, and

-The first step is to create an App using the Mastodon's [Create an application API](https://docs.joinmastodon.org/methods/apps/#create).
-There are several ways to do this but in the example below we are using CURL.
+* Synapse will be registered as an app named `my_synapse_app`.

 Send the following request:
 ```sh